 Question Management response What arrangements does the Council have in place to prevent and detect non-compliance with laws and regulations?
-The Council have appointed the Legal and Democratic Services Officer as its Chief Legal and Monitoring Officer.
+The Council have appointed the Legal and Democratic Services Manager as its Chief Legal and Monitoring Officer.
 All potential areas of non compliance should be raised with this Officer before they are acted upon.
+During 2014/15, this was strengthened by the creation of a new post of Senior Legal Officer to support the Legal and Democratic Services Manager.
 How does management gain assurance that all relevant laws and regulations have been complied with?
-Through this Officer with their knowledge and experience, together with consultation with Law Public, the Council's retained advisory service.
+Through these Officers with their knowledge and experience, together with consultation with Law Public, the Council's retained advisory service.
 How is the Audit Sub-Committee provided with assurance that all relevant laws and regulations have been complied with?
-Compliance is reported in the Annual Governance Statement to the Audit Committee.
-If specific changes in law and regulations do come about, for example in the recent Localism Act, this would be reported to the Audit Committee to show the potential impact and any changes required.
-This was done as the Act became law and the Committee monitored actions required by the Act through to implementation.
-Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2013, or earlier with an on-going impact on the 2013/14 financial statements?
-Yes, in relation to a tendering process associated with waste management.
-This was subject to a challenge by a contractor which was subsequently resolved.
-It was reported to the Council in May 2013 and led to compensation and legal costs being incurred.
-However, these were not material and have been charged to the accounts in 2013/14.
-It is considered that there is no on-going impact on the 2013/14 financial statements.
+Compliance is reported in the Annual Governance Statement to the Audit Sub-Committee.
+If specific changes in law and regulations do come about.
+For example, in 2014/15, the implications of the Local Audit and Accountability Act 2014 were reported to the Audit Sub-Committee to detail the potential impact on the Council and any changes required.
+The Committee will monitor actions required by the Act through to implementation.
+Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2014, or earlier with an on-going impact on the 2014/15 financial statements?
+There was one issue regarding planning enforcement from which the Council could suffer a financial liability.
+However, this is not expected to be significant and materially affect the financial statements.
 What arrangements does the Council have in place to identify, evaluate and account for litigation or claims?
 These are assessed by the Chief Legal Officer and Law Public (if necessary) and then reported to the Chief Finance Officer who determines the accounting treatment.
 Is there any actual or potential litigation or claims that would affect the financial statements?
 None.
-Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non- compliance?
+Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
 None.